 - Making a paper button into a real button

-You can view the talk here:
+You can view the talk and see the slides here:

 CodeMill is a not-for-profit initiative providing training, education, and consulting in digital skills for the highly-connected future of IoT, wearables, low-power devices, and smart industrial automation, alongside key practices such as operability, testability, agile & lean, and team skills.